Clifton Barnes, the owner of CapitalSportsNC.com, has won a national award for writing.

 Barnes, who has won more than 70 journalism awards, served as director of communications for the N.C.
 Bar Association from 1987 to 2002 and, before that, was a newspaper writer and editor.
 He also worked part-time for McClatchy on numerous community newspaper websites.

 Today he is a freelance writer, editor and Web developer who owns several websites including cb3media.com and does work for UNC's General Alumni Association, WNCN TV and others.
 He is currently writing a book on the University of North Carolina's Order of the Bell Tower.

 Barnes is also credited with the idea for the Town of Cary's Hometown Spirit Award, given each year since 2009 to honor those who promote small town values.

-Along with his wife Andrea, he raises their eight-year-old son Will Griffin.
-Barnes is the son of W.C. and Lorraine Barnes, formerly of Rocky Mount, who now live in Atlantic Beach, NC.
+Along with his wife Andrea, he raises their nine-year-old son Will Griffin.